kingsznhone/VSOP87.NET/README.md

- VSOP87 algorithm rewrite by C#
+ VSOP87 algorithm remastered in C#